Become a PMF

 If a Fellow successfully completes their fellowship, the Federal agency may noncompetitively convert into a term or permanent position.
 The fellowship time would count towards career status and fulfills any competitive service probationary period.
 If the Fellow does not successfully complete their fellowship, then the Fellow may be subject to termination.

-39. COVID-19: I am a Class of 2020 PMF Finalist.
+39. COVID-19: I am a current Finalist.
 Am I still able to search and apply for PMF positions with agencies?
 Are agencies still processing applications, scheduling interviews and providing job offers?
 Will my eligibility be extended in light of the COVID-19 pandemic?